Mangoes are here and that means a mango cure 🙂 Indians are obsessed with mangoes and no wonder we have it in all forms.

 What Is Aamras?

 This is a very popular side dish for poori in north India.
-Piping hot poori served with this dip known as aamras poori is one of a kind breakfast that you can’t miss during the mango season.
+Piping hot poori served with this dip known as aamras poori is one of a kind breakfast that you can’t miss during the season.

 However you can also serve this dip as dessert topped with nuts or freshly cut mango cubes.
 More of an innovative way would be to serve with a dollop of unsweetened whipped cream.
+The consistency of this dip depends upon how you plan to serve it.

 If you want to serve aamras poori you can just blend the mangoes with sugar to a smooth pulp without water.
 But if you are going to serve this as dessert you can add some water while making pulp.

 Traditionally this dip is prepared by squishing and extracting the pulp of mangoes with hands.
 I use a blender or mixer to make this dip.
+If you are using frozen mango just thaw it for few hours soften it before blending.

 The making of aamras is fairy simple.
 The flavorings vary from region to region.

-While Gujarathi aamras is flavored with dry ginger powder or sonth and served with a drop of ghee, in Rajasthan saffron strands are used.
+While Gujarati aamras is flavored with dry ginger powder or sonth and served with a drop of ghee, in Rajasthan saffron strands are used.
+Maharastraian aamras is flavored with cardamom powder and some milk is added.

 In whichever way you make, this is a wonderful seasonal dessert that everyone will love.